fogleman/thumbs/README.md

     thumbs

-Probably, you would use something like [supervisor](http://supervisord.org/) to launch and monitor the `thumbs` process.
+You should probably use something like [supervisor](http://supervisord.org/) to launch and monitor the `thumbs` process.

+Want to generate thumbnails for images that already exist?
+Just do this while `thumbs` is running:

+    touch *.jpg *.png

 ### Arguments